SlimeDog/State-Of-Play/README.md

 - Compatible with 1.21.4 PaperMC and SpigotMC

 ## MobColors
-- Compatible with 1.21.4 PaperMC and SpigotMC
+- Compatible with 1.21.4 PaperMC and SpigotMC <br>
-- Unaware of variations introduced in 1.21.5: chicken, cow, pig
+- ⚠️ Unaware of mob variants introduced in 1.21.5 for chicken, cow, pig

 ## NetworkInterceptor
 - Compatible with 1.21.4 PaperMC and SpigotMC